njpatil-28/File-Cryptor/APP_FLOW_DIAGRAM.md

 ├─ Encrypt: Pick File → Set Password → Encrypt → Save/Share/Upload
 ├─ Decrypt: Pick File/Cloud File → Enter Password → Decrypt → Save
 └─ Profile: View Info → Logout

----

-## Files & Deliverables Included

-This single Markdown file contains:

-- App flow mermaid diagram
-- Detailed encryption process mermaid diagram
-- Updated key components and DB model
-- Security summary and recommendations
-- UX flow summary

----

-What I did: I packaged the complete, updated application flow and the detailed encryption process into a single Markdown file containing both diagrams and clear technical/spec details so you can drop it into your repo or documentation.

-What's next: I can (pick one)

-- produce a complementary decryption diagram that mirrors the encryption package (with parsing/verifying metadata),
-- convert these mermaid diagrams into PNG/SVG files and attach them,
-- generate a machine-readable JSON/YAML schema for the EncryptedFile metadata,
-- or update the spec to use stronger KDF/AEAD defaults and produce migration notes.

-Tell me which of those you'd like me to do next and I'll proceed.